 You want to make sure and store these in the fridge until they are all eaten.
 Otherwise, they will go back to their soft state at room temp.

 Unfortunately, you'll be able to tell if this is the case right away.
-If you have over boiled, then as soon as you pour the chocolate mixture over the oats and start to stir, they will begin to set and get hard within 30 seconds or so.
+If you have over-boiled, then as soon as you pour the chocolate mixture over the oats and start to stir, they will begin to set and get hard within 30 seconds or so.

 If bad enough, it will not be possible to scoop out because they will just be crumbles.

 This can happen by over boiling even by 10 seconds.
 It can be super tricky to get it just right.
-But remember my secret tip to getting perfect no bakes every single time:
+But remember my secret tip to getting perfect no bakes every single time.

-The secret is to wait for those first couple bubbles in the middle of the pan, then start your timer for one minute.
+The secret is to wait for those first couple of bubbles in the middle of the pan, then start your timer for one minute.
 Remove from the heat immediately after the one minute is up.
 This will result in perfect, shiny, set up no bake cookies every single time.

-If you want to store them in the freezer for a later time, then follow the recipe below and let them cool and set completely.
+How to freeze - If you want to store them in the freezer for a later time, then follow the recipe below and let them cool and set completely.

 Store in a freezer-safe container or bag and place them in the freezer for up to 6 months.